bolotskydev/meme-events/README.md

 However, there is a bunch of problem to be solved by you:
 - consider adding more unit/int tests
 - write automated e2e tests with Test Cafe
-- help with implementing memes from _coming soon_ list
+- help with implementing memes from _coming soon_ or _may be_ list
 - implement your favorite meme on your own
+- make existing meme events better

 Remember, even if you started coding like 2 weeks ago you are still able to correct typos or improve structure of this documentation, put in order issues section or just find funny meme to be included in library and request its implementation by adding to _coming soon_ list.